scipy-conference/scipy_proceedings/papers/funix/main.md

 Presenting a model or an algorithm as a GUI app is a common need in the scientific and engineering community.
 For example, a large language model (LLM) is not accessible to the general public until we wrap it with a chat interface, which consists of a text input and a text output.
-Because most scientists and engineers are not familiar with frontend development which is Javascript/Typescript-centric, there have been many solutions based on Python, one of the most popular programming language in scientific computing -- especially AI, such as ipywidgets,  [Streamlit](), Gradio, Reflex, Dash, and PyWebIO.
+Because most scientists and engineers are not familiar with frontend development which is Javascript/Typescript-centric, there have been many solutions based on Python, one of the most popular programming languages in scientific computing -- especially AI, such as [ipywidgets](),  [Streamlit](), Gradio, Reflex, Dash, and PyWebIO.
 Most of them follow the conventional GUI programming philosophy that a developer needs to manually pick widgets from a widget library and associate them with the arguments and returns of an underlying function, which is usually called the "call back function."

 This approach has several drawbacks. **First**, it needs continuous manual work to align the GUI code with the callback function.
 If the signature of the callback function changes, the GUI code needs to be manually updated.
 In this sense, the developer is manually maintaining two sets of code that are highly overlapping. **Second**, the GUI configuration is low-level, at individual widgets.
 It is difficult to reuse the design choices and thus laborious to keep the appearance of the GUI consistent across apps. **Third**, the developer is bounded by the widgets provided by the GUI library.
 If there is an unsupported datatype, the developer most likely has to give up due to the lack of frotend development knowledge. **Fourth**, they do not leverage the features of the Python language itself to reduce the amount of additional work.
 For example, it is very common in Python development to use docstrings to annotate arguments of a function.
 However, most of the existing solutions still requires the developer to manually specify the labels of the widgets. **Last** but not least, all existing solutions require the developer to read their documentations before being able to say "hello, world!"